farag2/Sophia-Script-for-Windows/README.md

 # Sophia Script for Windows

-**The most powerful PowerShell module for fine-tuning Windows on GitHub**
+The most powerful PowerShell module for fine-tuning Windows and automating routine tasks on GitHub

 Made with <img src="./img/heart.svg" height="17px"/> of Windows